Hueco Tanks Bouldering FAQ

 Matt Wilder wrote the most recent book,

 last printed in 2004.
-It currently sells for over $200 because Matt is planning on releasing a second
+It currently sells for over $200 because it is out of print.

 "Hueco Tanks Climbing and Bouldering Guide,"